-Anton Chekhov’s The Cherry Orchard, his last play, which opened in Moscow in 1904, offers a glimpse into the transition from a society differentiated by inherited social rank to one based on functional differentiation.
+Anton Chekhov’s The Cherry Orchard, his last play, which opened in Moscow in 1904, offers a glimpse into the transition from a society differentiated by inherited social rank, or stratification, to one based on functional differentiation.
 It also shows the difficulty of processing social change as information when a system isn’t equipped to do it.

-The family’s estate is about to go up for auction to pay the mortgage, and the businessman Lopakhin advises them to lease some of their land, including their beloved cherry orchard, so that it can be divided up into summer villas for the new rich.
+In the play, the family’s estate is about to go up for auction to pay the mortgage, and the businessman Lopakhin advises the family to lease some of their land, including their beloved cherry orchard, so that it can be divided up into summer villas for the new rich.
 Of course, the widow landowner Liubov Andryeevna won’t consider this option, and she and her ridiculous brother just propose borrowing more money and praying to God for help.
 In the end, the estate is sold to the son of a former serf and the cherry orchard is cut down.

 Up to just recently there were only gentry and peasants living in the country, but now there are all these summer residents.
 All the towns, even quite small ones, are surrounded with villas.
 And probably in the course of the next twenty years or so, these people will multiply tremendously.
 At present they merely drink tea on the verandah, but they might start cultivating their plots of land, and then your cherry orchard would be gay with life and wealth and luxury. . . .